Cyrillic script: Letters

+Majuscule and minuscule

 Capital and lowercase letters were not distinguished in old manuscripts.

 Yeri (Ы) was originally a ligature of Yer and I (Ъ + І = Ы).
 Iotation was indicated by ligatures formed with the letter І: Ꙗ (not an ancestor of modern Ya, Я, which is derived from Ѧ), Ѥ, Ю (ligature of І and ОУ), Ѩ, Ѭ. Sometimes different letters were used interchangeably, for example И = І = Ї, as were typographical variants like О = Ѻ. There were also commonly used ligatures like ѠТ = Ѿ.

+Numbers

 The letters also had numeric values, based not on Cyrillic alphabetical order, but inherited from the letters' Greek ancestors.

+Computer support

-The early Cyrillic alphabet is difficult to represent on computers.
-Many of the letterforms differed from those of modern Cyrillic, varied a great deal in manuscripts, and changed over time.
-Few fonts include glyphs sufficient to reproduce the alphabet.
-In accordance with Unicode policy, the standard does not include letterform variations or ligatures found in manuscript sources unless they can be shown to conform to the Unicode definition of a character.
+Computer fonts for early Cyrillic alphabets are not routinely provided.
+Many of the letterforms differ from those of modern Cyrillic, varied a great deal between manuscripts, and changed over time.
+In accordance with Unicode policy, the standard does not include letterform variations or ligatures found in manuscript sources unless they can be shown to conform to the Unicode definition of a character: this aspect is the responsibility of the typeface designer.

 The Unicode 5.1 standard, released on 4 April 2008, greatly improved computer support for the early Cyrillic and the modern Church Slavonic language.
 In Microsoft Windows, the Segoe UI user interface font is notable for having complete support for the archaic Cyrillic letters since Windows 8.